copsTvFan/cops-episode-guide/guide.md

 **Coast to Coast 145**

-- (Broward County FL -- 10:47 PM Possible Drug Activity) Sheriff's Office Special Investigations Unit -- Detective Anthony Costanzo and Deputy Henry Lopez are in the area tracking down a male suspect that was seen by an informant selling narcotics.
+- (Broward County, FL -- 10:47 PM Possible Drug Activity) Sheriff's Office Special Investigations Unit -- Detective Anthony Costanzo and Deputy Henry Lopez are in the area tracking down a male suspect that was seen by an informant selling narcotics.